Privacy policy

-Here, you will find our data protection information according to Art.
-13, 14 General Data Protection Regulation.
+Our data protection information according to Art.
+13, 14 GDPR can be found here.

-You can print or save this document by using the usual features of your browser.
-The following data protection declaration explains which data we collect on our website and which data we process and use.
+You can print or save this document using the usual functionality of your browser.
+The following privacy policy explains which data is collected on our websites and which data we process and use and how.

-I. Name and Address of the Responsible Data Collector
+I. Name and address of the responsible person

-The responsible data collector in line with the General Data Protection Regulation and the other national data protection laws of the member states as well as other data protection regulations is:
+The controller within the meaning of the EU General Data Protection Regulation (GDPR) and other national data protection laws of the member states as well as other data protection regulations is:

 MADISON Hotel GmbH